mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 >**NOTE:** Multiple versions of MATLAB Runtime are supported.
 For details, see [Deploy Reference Architecture for Your Release](/README.md#deploy-reference-architecture-for-your-release).

 >**NOTE:** Creating a stack on AWS can take at least 20 minutes.
+### Prerequisites for existing VPC
+Before deploying MATLAB Web App Server within an existing Virtual Private Cloud (VPC), you must configure the VPC to enable connectivity.
+For details, see [Ensure connectivity in an existing VPC](#ensure-connectivity-in-an-existing-vpc).

 ## Step 2.
 Configure the Stack
 1. Provide values for parameters in the **Create Stack** page: